 Classical philosophers attempting to describe the way we humans think as something that belongs to a symbolic system paved the way to what we now know as modern artificial intelligence.
 However, AI as we often call it was coined only recently during a 1956 conference hosted by Dartmouth College.

-Now, we recognize AI as the kind of intelligence machines exhibit, such as reasoning, communication, learning, perception, planning, and the ability to manipulate and move objects.
+Now, we recognize AI as the kind of intelligence machines exhibit, such as reasoning, communication, learning, perception, planning, and the ability to manipulate and move objects in issues such as email marketing.
 In general, AI refers to the replication of human intelligence or the ability of machines to complete tasks needing human intellect.

 How is artificial intelligence useful to digital marketing?

 Simply put, AI helps everyone’s life easier, including digital marketers.
 When digitally marketing a business or brand, tools and technology are important in automating the needed work.
 We all depend on tools to reduce the effort we need to exert in our business.
 And in marketing, there has been a gap between effort and measurable results.

 In that field, AI can help a digital marketer answer more than just the basic questions concerning their product, target market, the brand message, when and how to send it.
 Aside from that, it also works in social media and local maps marketing.

 Answering those questions can create engagement and growth, foster sales, and build a brand.
 And to help marketers address their queries, there is a growing trend in the industry, and that is using big data.